 Persons must be overseas-born residents who have lived in Australia for five or more years who are also Australian citizens.
-This number is slightly different to the previous publication as an earlier year was chosen as the base year.

 Uptake of Australian citizenship across sub-state regions

 - A decline in the uptake of Australian citizenship was observed in most of the sub-state regions across Australia between 2006 and 2016. - At the Statistical Area Level 4 scale, the largest decline was observed in Western Australia Outback (North), with a decline of 13.5 percentage points overall from 70.6 per cent in 2006 to 57.1 per cent in 2016. - Modest increases in citizenship uptake were observed in a handful of sub-state regions, with the largest increase in South East, in Tasmania (2.5 percentage points).